 They influence your ability to build and not over-build the right products.
 They help you understand their problems and how you can best solve them.
 Building your company around what your customer is actually willing to buy and solving their problem will make you innovative and better able to deal with competitive pressure.

 And ultimately customers give you cash and commitments that help you see where to spend your time and invest in your company the right way.
 It helps investors too.
 Companies often come to them with half-baked ideas that might work, but without customer traction behind them, the investment is too risky to take on.

 Customer traction through sales is a great way to bootstrap your company.
 If you can’t bootstrap, commitment is key to demonstrating traction.
 How do they respond to the prototype?
 What do they like and not like about it?
 What are your plans to address this?
 How many people do you have on your impact list?

 These forms of traction can really go along way to making a better, stronger case for your business.
 It will keep you out of desperation mode.
 It will also make a better business overall.
-Anything you do with traction can be added into a great deck to make it even better.
+Add anything you do with traction into a great deck to make it even better.

 If you want your pitch deck done right the first time, use a pitch deck design service — like Pitch Deck Fire.

 Pitch Deck Fire is a full service marketing and design solutions firm that specializes in pitch deck design and investor presentations.
 Our pitch deck design team diligently tells each company’s unique story in a way that will impress investors and help them secure business startup funding.

 “No one remembers you for standing in the crowd .
 But they do remember you for standing out of it.” -Eddie Harris